vincentfusco/tt06_555/README.md

 ## Schematics ##

-The the implementation of the basic architecture described above -- two comparators, an SR latch, and an open-drain transistor -- can and has beeen implemented in different ways.
+The architecture described above -- two comparators, an SR latch, and an open-drain transistor -- can and has been implemented in different ways through the 555-Timer's history.

 Schematics of the original BJT version and later CMOS version are given in [History](#history).